Eeshita11/E-Commerce-App/README.md

 • Maven (for project build management)

-#And For Frontend I used HTML,CSS, BootStrap javascript
+#And For Frontend I used HTML,CSS, BootStrap, javascript